Reduce background noise in Teams meetings

 Enabling this option uses more computer resources.

 • Off Noise suppression is disabled.
-Use this setting for high-fidelity microphones in low noise environments.
+Use this setting for high-fidelity microphones in low noise environments like a quiet studio.

 From a meeting window

 Select More options in your meeting controls and then select Device settings.

 Under Noise suppression, select an option.
 (See step 2 above for option descriptions.)

 Set the noise suppression level on iOS